Centauro (Tank destroyer): Combat history

 The Centauro is currently deployed as part of UNIFIL forces in Lebanon.

 It was deployed in the former Yugoslavia and Somalia, where the design proved successful.
 Centauro was usually employed to escort motor convoys, for wide area control, and for road patrols.
 While on convoy duty at Somalia, a platoon of eight Centauros engaged hostile positions during the battle of checkpoint Pasta, on 2 July 1993.

 Centauros were also deployed during operation Antica Babilonia, the Italian involvement in the Iraq War.
 During this operation, a Centauro troop took part in the battle for the bridges of Nasiriyah on 6 April 2004, destroying a building where snipers were hiding.

 In 2003, Spain deployed six 105/52 mm Centauros to Iraq for their troops' self defence.

 Several Centauros were donated to Ukraine by Italy in 2025 to fight in the Russo-Ukrainian War.
+These were often used to carry out long-range strikes with distances such as 11,100 meters being reported.
+The vehicle was praised for high accuracy and as well clear internal communications compared to Soviet tanks but due to drone saturated battlefields their use was largely limited to long distance fire support.